System design

 • Short-lived websites: If the component is being used on a page which is short-lived (e.g. Google search), option 1 would be the best.
 Even though there is duplicated data, the user is unlikely to use search so often that memory usage becomes an issue.
 The cache is being cleared/reset when the user clicks on a search result anyway.

 • Long-lived websites: If this autocomplete component is used on page which is a long-lived single page application (e.g. Facebook website), then option 3 might be viable.
-However, do also note that caching results for too long might be a bad idea as the results will be stale and hog memory.
+However, do also note that caching results for too long might be a bad idea as stale results take up memory without being useful.

 Initial results

-Noticed how on Google search, when you first focus on the input, there is already a list of results even though you haven't typed anything yet?
+Noticed how on Google search, when you first focus on the input, a list of results is displayed even though you haven't typed anything yet?
 Showing an initial relevant list of results could be useful in saving users from typing and reducing server costs.

-• Google: Popular search queries today (current affairs, trending celebrities, latest happenings) or historical searches
+• Google: Popular search queries today (current affairs, trending celebrities, latest happenings) and historical searches

 • Facebook: Historical searches.